 3. We can help “mediate” between you and the CA.

 Often, what you want as a victim does not line up neatly with legal remedies.
-But we can help to understand your priorities, and to present those to the CA in a way that is practical and useful to them.
+Victim representation services can help to understand your priorities, and to present those to the CA in a way that is practical and useful to them.

 4. We help prep you for trial so there are no day-of surprises.